TrueBubo/Graphle/docs/technologies.md

 ## DSL: [Kotlin](https://kotlinlang.org/)
 The application provides autocompletion for the filenames, which requires character-by-character parsing of the commands.
 The autocomplete needs to know about possible options.
 They are stored in the database, which is handled by the server.
-Henceforth, the la****nguage used is the language of the API, which provides the GUI via the API.
+Henceforth, the language used is the language of the API, which provides the GUI via the API.

 ## [Relationships](vocabulary.md/#relationship) between files: [Neo4J](https://neo4j.com/)
 The software enables users to create their own web of relationships.
 To enable this to be done efficiently, the program uses